 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 You may go to the Outback Steakhouse for the red meat, but the wonderful dark bread served before the food arrives is definitely a highlight of the meal.
 Luckily, you can make your own loaf at home with this copycat version.

 The bread is slightly sweet and loaded with fiber thanks to the rye flour.
-This recipe will make two large loaves or six mini loaves and freezes beautifully.
+This recipe will make two large loaves or six mini loaves and, when wrapped correctly, this bread freezes beautifully.

 - 3 packages dry yeast

 - 1 1/2 cups warm water (divided)

 - 1 tablespoon salt